Nil-Sanyal/Analysis-of-Monthly-Rental-Trends-of-Movies/README.md

-The Study tries to analyse and understand the rental trends of movies across Genre, months and rental shop.
+The Study tries to analyse and understand the rental trends of movies across genres, months and rental shops.
 The study was done using SQL and Excel.
 The trends were represented visually in Excel Dashboard.